Identity Access Management (IAM)

 - Manager

-- Remove a member from the group.
+- Remove members from the group.

 - Update group information.